viren15152/Model-View-Controller-CMS-Tech-Blog/README.md

 * [Contact](#contact)

 ## Description
 This is a CMS-Style blog site that developers can use to publish their blog posts and comment on other developers posts.
-This fullstack application follows the MVC paradigm in it's architectural structure, it uses Handlebars.js as the templating language, sequelize as the ORM, and the express-session npm package as well as mysql.
+This is a fullstack application that follows the MVC paradigm in it's architectural structure, it uses Handlebars.js as the templating language, sequelize as the ORM, and the express-session npm package as well as mysql.

 ## Visuals